exasol/public-knowledgebase/Connect-with-Exasol/pagination.md

 ## What is pagination?

-Many times a frontend enters the challenge of presenting a very large result set to its user.
+Many times, a frontend enters the challenge of presenting a very large result set to its user.
 A choice then has to be made between trying to do exactly that – load and display all data at once – and risking to run out of memory, taking "forever" to do so or overwhelming the unsuspecting user.

 Usually, this problem is solved by implementing a technique called **pagination**: The large result set is arbitrarily split into multiple segments, usually equally-sized based on row numbers.
 The client then displays only one of those pages at a time, giving the user control over navigation between those pages.